 Comparison of Thermometer Types: Mechanism, Accuracy, and Use

-Thermometers have evolved remarkably over the centuries.
+Thermometers have undergone remarkable evolution over the centuries.
 They have transitioned from simple bulbs filled with liquid to sophisticated electronic devices.

-16th Century: Galileo invented the thermoscope; there is no scale, but it shows temperature changes.
+16th Century: Galileo invented the thermoscope; although it lacks a scale, it indicates temperature changes.

 1714: Fahrenheit introduces the mercury-in-glass thermometer and defines the Fahrenheit scale.